 Burt's Bees peach and willow bark deep pore scrub, £11.49, Amazon

 Another favourite of ours is KORRES, who contribute towards the replacement of illegally cut trees while cooperating with the local authorities on an effective protection plan.
-Skincare brand LA MER works to help preserve resources by using only sustainably sourced sea kelp in their famous miracle broth.
+Plus, skincare brand LA MER works to help preserve resources by using only sustainably sourced sea kelp in their famous miracle broth.
 The luxury brand has donated more than £4 million to conservation projects through their Blue Heart Oceans Fund.
 How amazing!

 This article contains affiliate links, which means HELLO! may earn a small commission if a reader clicks through and makes a purchase.
 More information.